TimothyLab/maiid_app/README.md

 ## Important Notes

 - **System Compatibility**  : Please be mindful of your development machine: depending on your operating system (OS), the system packages required to connect to the MariaDB database via `DATABASE_URL` may differ.
 This project was developed primarily on **Linux** and **MacOS** machines.
+Once you have defined the package that will serve as your database connector, modify the `DATABASE_URL` in the [`/database/core.py`](.//database/core.py) file.
+Besides, keep in mind your personal / local database profil and specifies it in  `DATABASE_URL`.

 - **OpenCV Version**
   Be careful with the `opencv-python` package version :
   Version **4.11.0.86** is not stable across all operating systems.